Healthdirect Free Australian health advice you can count on.

 What are the symptoms of emphysema?

-The symptoms of emphysema depend on how severe the underlying lung disease has become.
 People with emphysema are often short of breath.
-As the disease progresses, the periods of breathlessness become more frequent.
+As the damage progresses, the periods of breathlessness become more frequent.
 It becomes harder to do everyday activities or to exercise.
-Eventually, people are continually short of breath, even when sitting or lying down.
+Your breathing becomes easier when you rest.
+Eventually you might become short of breath even after very little physical activity.

-People with emphysema also often have:
+People with emphysema may also have:

 • a persistent cough